saudexgpt/WebSubscribe/README.md

 ## How to install

-Just clone or download the project and the run
+Just clone or download the project and then run
 <code>composer install</code>

 to install all dependencies